rust-lang/rfcs/text/0000-fallible-allocation.md

 * This is not a one-off issue - we have already added `panic_immediate_abort`, and we will likely need to do something similar for `nofp` on platforms which technically support it in the near future.
 * Many of the environments which want to handle OOM care deeply about overhead.
-* There is an important distinction between providing APIs which make it *possible* to write OOM-safe code, and providing APIs which allow build time checks that the code *is* OOM-safe.
+* There is an important distinction between providing APIs which make it *possible* to write OOM-safe code and providing APIs which allow build-time checks that the code *is* OOM-safe.

 ### Unwinding OOM
 Transform OOM into a `panic!`-like event which can be unwound up the stack, calling appropriate drops and releasing memory as it unwinds.